Mangoes are popular exotic fruit in Australia and for a good reason! But do you know everything there is to know about the delicious fruits?

 US Market

-The first consignment of mangoes has been delivered to two US importers, who will receive it as the Australian season ends.
+The first consignment has been delivered to two US importers, who will receive it as the Australian season ends.
 “There’s a lot of potential in the United States that we’re missing out on.”

 Are Mangoes the Most Consumed Fruit in the World?